National Conference of Constitutional Law Scholars 2021

 Professor of Law at St. John's University School of Law

-Marc DeGirolami is a professor at St. John's University School of Law, specializing in constitutional law and the First Amendment.
+Marc DeGirolami is a Professor of Law at St. John's University School of Law, specializing in constitutional law and legal theory.

 Melissa Murray